fburic/notes/unix.md

 ## Simple path bookmarking

 Keeps track of paths by writing them to a file called `bookmark` in your home directory.

-Make sure you don't have a file with that name or change the commands below.
+**NOTE!** Make sure you don't have a file with that name or change the commands below.

 **TODO** Make bookmark file name a variable instead of hardcoded.